jon2502/javascript-mastery-React-Course-2025/README.md

 - JavaScript
 - NPM
 - TailwindCSS
+- API

 ## changes from original version
-- # Added functions
+# Added functions
 - want to add more content to the site
-- # Changed functions
+# Changed functions
 - Appwrite and TMDB integrations are being moved to a new backend applikation

 ## React + Vite